Otto background

 What is authentication bypass?

 An authentication bypass vulnerability occurs when an attacker bypasses the authentication mechanisms of a device to gain unauthorized access.
 It can happen when an application fails to verify the identity of a user before granting access.
+This type of flaw is closely related to security bypass vulnerabilities, which allow attackers to circumvent security controls entirely.

 How does authentication bypass work?

 For many users, a simple example of an authentication bypass is when a bad actor accesses an application with another user's credentials, such as their email address and password.
 If multi-factor authentication is not installed, anyone can access that application with just those credentials.
-However, attackers have gotten savvy in exploiting applications with even more security authentication controls in place.
+Attackers have gotten savvy in exploiting applications with even more security authentication controls in place.

 The vulnerability exploited is technically a weakness in the design of an application that allows an attacker to authenticate and escalate privileges without proper credentials.